Aaron98990/ways-of-the-game/goals.md

 > Outside agent: Any animal, object or structure, etc., as well as any person who is not a match official or on the team list (players, substitutes and team officials) Glossary

+!> If someone on the team lists kicks or throws an object and it interferes with play, it is a direct free kick offense

 > **Outside interference**
 > - the floodlights are inadequate
 > - a spectator blows a whistle which interferes with play - play is stopped and restarted with a dropped ball